ShopBuilder/sb_jssdk_doc/docs/sdk/functions.md

 }

+// Step 3: define your pagination callback function. window.paginate_to_page = function(table_id, pg_nb){
+  console.log(table_id, pg_nb);
+  // process your data
+  // fetch  your data
+  jQuery.ajax({
+    url: ...,
+    success: function(result){
+      // 1- process the result
+      // 2- Call the function to end the wait and to notify that the result came back SBsdk.SBfunctions.backoffice_table_paginate_done(table_info.table_id, result);
+    }
+  });
+  return 'wait';
+}

-// Step 3: create your table that will be inserted in the page.
+// Step 4: create your table that will be inserted in the page.

 var table_info = SBsdk.SBfunctions.backoffice_table(options);

-// Step 4: defined your search callback function window.search_me = function(table_id, text){
+// Step 5: define your search callback function window.search_me = function(table_id, text){
   // process your data
   // fetch  your data